CobaldAnnotation/CobaldEng/README.md

 17	"	"	PUNCT	PUNCT	_	5	punct	_	_	_	_
 ```

+The code for the conversion for the version 2.0 can be found [here](https://github.com/fortvivlan/Compreno2UD).

 ### Acknowledgments

 We are grateful to our team of annotators who checked our automatic conversion and helped us to develop this dataset: